Creating a DataSource

 Checking this option is helpful if you would like to fine-tune your instances' alert thresholds prior to enabling monitoring.
 This ensures you do not receive a flood of alerts as soon as new instances are discovered.

-Leaving this field unchecked is useful for cases such as replacing a failed network card, where you want the old history visible once the new card is active.
-You will not want the history kept if the new instance is not related to the old.
+- Delete After 30 Days.
+An instance's monitoring history will remain in LogicMonitor for 30 days before being removed.
+If an instance is rediscovered within this 30-day window, the prior monitoring history will be associated with the new instance.
+This option is useful in cases such as replacing a failed network card, where you would want the old history visible once the new card is active.
+(You would not want the history kept if the new instance is not related to the old.)

 This option controls how frequently Active Discovery will run to discover instances for this DataSource.